 Is Switzerland safe for solo female travelers?

 For the hundredth time, Switzerland is a really safe country!
 Thankfully, that goes for female travelers too.
 There’s basically nothing stopping any woman thinking of a solo trip to Switzerland.
-You’ll definitely be able to safely explore this beautiful country.
+You’ll definitely be able to safely explore all the beautiful places Switzerland has to offer.

 There are always going to be ways to maximize your safety and stay out of dangerous situations.